 Antibody Test

-Antibody tests, also known as serology tests, in Covid 19 management is the detection of antibodies in our bloodstream.
-These antibodies may come from past Covid infection or Covid vaccines.
+Antibody tests, also known as serology tests, in COVID-19 management are the detection of antibodies in our bloodstream.
+These antibodies may come from past COVID infections or COVID vaccines.

-Our immune systems produce antibodies or immunoglobulins to fight off disease-causing organisms our the body.
+Our immune systems produce antibodies, or immunoglobulins, to fight off disease-causing organisms in the body.
 Their presence allows the body to fend off infection, making the person resistant to specific diseases.

-We do antibody tests to check the level of immunity of a person.
+We do antibody tests to check the level of immunity in a person.
 It is not a test to determine if a person is infected.
 It is typically done if:

 • You were infected previously, and you want to check if you are eligible to donate blood plasma to treat other cases.

-• You want to confirm if the symptoms you had before were from Covid 19 infection.
+• You want to confirm if the symptoms you had before were from the COVID-19 infection.

 Samples for the antibody test can be blood, serum, or plasma.

-Covid 19 is here to stay, most possibly in weakened forms like common colds and flu.
-We saw how it has weakened in time.
+COVID-19 is here to stay, most possibly in weakened forms like common colds and flu.
+We saw how it has weakened over time.
 We are also more equipped to handle it.
-The availability of these tests has proven to be life savers in many instances as they allow early detection, isolation, and treatment.
+The availability of these tests has proven to be a lifesaver in many instances, as they allow early detection, isolation, and treatment.
 It granted us better protection for our families and the vulnerable.

-As we see the waning days of the Covid 19 pandemic, we continue to be cautious and alert for any possible resurgence.
-But, we cannot be complaisant.
-These tests will remain our friend as we ensure the pandemic continues on its way out.
+As we see the waning days of the COVID-19 pandemic, we continue to be cautious and alert for any possible resurgence.
+But we cannot be complaisant.
+These tests will remain our friends as we ensure the pandemic continues on its way out.

-For more information about Covid 19 and your requirements of high-quality, CLIA-waived, and FDA-approved Covid 19 tests, check us out at Ovus Medical.
+For more information about COVID-19 and your requirements for high-quality, CLIA-waived, and FDA-approved COVID-19 tests, check us out at Ovus Medical.

 CONTACT US FOR BLOGS PRODUCTS a 1